watem-sedem/watem-sedem/docs/input.rst

 ktc low is the transport capacity coefficient (as float) for pixels with a low erosion potential (see :ref:`ktc limit<ktclimit>`).
-The parameter is only mandatory if the :ref:`Model Choice <choicespage>`:
+The parameter is only mandatory if the :ref:`Model extension <extensionspage>`:
 :ref:`Create ktc map <createktc>` is set to 1.

 .. _ktchigh: